sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

-:warning: The allowed maximum inference time of deep learning module (exclude data preprocessing) is 3 seconds in a 24 GB max GPU.
-To align with challenge's objectives, participants are required to develop a generalizable model rather than separate models tailored to individual contexts.
-See more contexts in [get_started_and_train.ipynb](get_started_and_train.ipynb).
+:warning: The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
+To align with the challenge's objectives, participants must develop a generalizable model rather than creating separate models tailored to specific contexts.
+See more explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

 :rocket: [01/2025] The challenge will be officially started; training data will be released; more details will be supplied.

 ## What this repo does

 - *Simplified RT Background Tutorial*.
-We provide a link to article about the background of this challenge.
-This will help participants with limited RT background to quickly get started.
+We provide a simplified background and related articles [[1,2](#Citation)] for the challenge, designed to help participants—especially those with limited radiotherapy knowledge—quickly get started.

 - *Data Understanding and Visualization*.
-We provide jupyter notebook to load and visualize the data step by step, together with explanation.
-Please also check the article for more information.
+Jupyter notebook is available to guide participants in loading and visualizing the data step by step, with detailed explanations.
+For additional information, please refer to the article.

 - *Data Preprocess*.
 We provide code of data preprocess inspired by [[2](#Citation)], including the creation of angle plate and beam plate.